Yevrag35/AD-RestAPI/Walkthroughs/Authentication/Negotiate-NTLM-Kerberos/README.md

 * _More Information - [Understanding HTTP Authentication](https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/understanding-http-authentication)_

 # Setting up and Enforcing Kerberos Authentication

+Setting the API to leverage Kerberos is the most secure option for Windows Authentication.
+Passing through a Kerberos ticket for authentication allows the service to naturally respect and enforces the permissions the requester has in the AD environment.
+No secondary roles/groups are required to restrict access to the API's functionality.
+The only special permission granted to the API service is the allowance to delegate Kerberos requests to a Domain Controller on behalf of the requester.
+Other than that, the service runs as a standard, non-privileged identity in the environment.

 ## Creating a New Service Account